auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 ---

-# Abstract
+# Appetizer
 {: .no_toc }
 {: .d-inline-block }
-07-17-2025
+08-30-2025
 {: .label .label-green }

-Did you ever wonder how to optimally pack parcels, serving customers with various subscription sizes of while avoiding a dangerous goods shipping penalty fee?
+Did you ever wonder how to optimally pack parcels, serving customers with various subscription sizes while avoiding a dangerous goods shipping penalty fee?
 No?
-Well, me neighter.
+Well, me neihter.
 Let's investigate how its done anyways!
-Stay with me, its worth it: We will reduce shipping cost by 55% just by intelligently exploiting the degressive cost-per-weight structure in today's CEP sector and show why shopping-cart bundling is worth it!
+Stay with me, its worth it: we will reduce shipping cost by 55% just by intelligently exploiting the degressive cost-per-weight structure in today's CEP sector and show why shopping-cart bundling is worth it!
 We will then end on a generalizing note, rediscovering the knapsack problem along the way.
 {: .fs-6 .fw-300 }